cjurden/ReactBoilerplate/README.md

 ###To Run
 move to directory where you want the project to be created. the script is self-destructing.

-if no name is provided, project folder will be called "ReactBoilerplate"
+if no name is provided, <project_name> will be "ReactBoilerplate"
 ```
 git clone https://github.com/cjurden/ReactBoilerplate <project_name> && rm -rf <project_name>/.git
 cd <project_name>